OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-development-roadmap.md

 |        Achievements       |      23%     |          October 2020          |
 |        Steam cards        |      0%      |          October 2020          |

-3. Seasonal activities
-3.1.
-Buildings......60%
-The city screen is functioning; most buildings have descriptions and some effects have been added to them.
-3.2.
-Policies and technologies.......80%
-Most policies and technologies are written in full, but the exact effects each of them is going to have on the game is still to be decided upon in the test build

-4. Resource management
-2.5.
-Resource management...20%
-Resource management has to be figured out during the test build.
-Every choice has an estimated effect already, but the optimal balance is yet to be found.
-2.6.
-Balance...0%
-Effects of policies, technologies, events, choices, and everything else have to be glued together so that game is balanced and fun to play for everyone

-5. Visuals......0%
-5.1.
-Artist found.......0%
-I have not begun searching for an artist yet as the story has to be finished and tested first 5.1.
-Concept.....10%
-The "ancient egyptian drawings that move as the story progresses" havr to be approved as a viable idea and drawn by the artist
-5.2.
-Logos, capsule images.......0%
-Beautiful art on the steam page, website, etc. has to capture attention of people interested in the game 5.3.
-UI.......10%
-The user interface *works* and I have an idea of how it should look; however the artist that is going to work on the game might have better ideas.
-5.4.
-Drawings......0%
-All the art has to be drawn by the artist - backgrounds, characters, UI elements, etc.
-5.5.
-City map
-Policy and technology images
-5.4.
-Implementation.....0%
-All the art has to be implemented into the game
-5.5.
-Steam cards......0%
-Steam cards need some additional effort to be implemented

 6. Music - 50%
 6.1.
 Get composers on board...........100%